 Organization Skills Across the Lifespan

-We begin to develop organization skills early in life and continue to progress towards more complex behaviors as our responsibilities increase over time.
+We begin to develop organization skills early in life and continue to progress toward more complex behaviors as our responsibilities increase over time.
 Depending on the skills and strengths of your individual learner, teaching organization skills might involve teaching:

 - Sorting and categorizing – identifying, describing, and grouping objects by size, shape, pattern, function, and form.